XiaojuanShen/Budding-Yeast-morphologist/README.md

 git clone https://github.com/jormungant/Budding-Yeast-morphologist.git

 The installation only require a make command:

-	./make -C ./PMCode/
+./make -C ./Budding-Yeast-morphologist/
+(or)
-(or)	cd ./PMCode ; ./make
+cd ./Budding-Yeast-morphologist ; ./make

-The command produces the following processes:
+The command produces the following processes in the bin folder:

 PMExtractFeatures
 PMFindMultiCover